 Traditionally, you can borrow against the equity on your home to pay for renovations.
 This is commonly known as a Home Equity Line of Credit (HELOC).
-But if you're a new homeowner and don't have years of equity building up in your home HELOCs won't work for you.
+If you're a new homeowner and don't have years of equity building up in your home, traditional HELOCs won't work for you.
 That's where RenoFi comes in.
 RenoFi allows you to borrow against the After Renovation Value (ARV) of your home.
 In layperson terms, you can borrow against what your home will be worth after the renovations are done.

 You borrow up to $500,000 or at least $25,000.